How to Take Meeting Notes: A Master Guide to Productive Meetings

 Always capture decisions and why they were made when it matters.
 Spell out action items with clear owners, deadlines, and what “done” looks like.
 Note any changes to earlier decisions, since those updates are often the meat of the meeting.

-Include discussion points that give context to decisions, especially when different perspectives came up.
-Jot down questions raised and their answers—or plans to follow up.
-Don’t skip small details like mentioned data, examples, or resources; those can be gold when someone’s implementing later.
+Include discussion points that provide context for decisions, especially when different perspectives are raised.
+Make a note of any questions raised and their answers, or plans to follow up.
+Don’t overlook small details such as referenced data, examples or resources, as these can be invaluable when someone is implementing them later.

 Make sure to note any tools, docs, or contacts mentioned, with links or details for easy reference.